Principle of laser welding

 (3) Stainless steel

-It refers to steel resistant to weak corrosive media such as air, steam and water and chemical corrosive media such as acid, alkali and salt.
+Stainless steel refers to a type of steel that is resistant to weak corrosive media such as air, steam, water, and chemically corrosive media such as acid, alkali, and salt.
+It is divided into different types, including martensitic steel, ferritic steel, and austenitic steel.

 (4) 200 series – Cr Ni Mn